matt-fonto/concepts/beyond_cracking_the_coding_interview/00_intro.md

 ### Boosters

+If boundary & trigger thinking don't point you to the right approach, start with the brute force...

 #### 1. Brute Force optimimization

-If boundary & trigger thinking don't point you to the right approach, start with the brute force

 - Preprocessing pattern
 - Data structure pattern
 - Skip unnecessary work

+---

+If you need a new approach...

+#### 2. Hunt for properties

+- DIY
+- Case analysis
+- Reverse engineer the output pattern
+- Sketch a diagram
+- Reframe the problem

+---

+If you can't find any approach...

+#### 3. Decrease the difficulty

+- Tackle an easier version
+- Break down the problem

+---

+Solution might be in your blindspot...

+### 4. Cycle through the catalog

+- Think: Could `____` be useful?

+---

+If you're still stuck...

+#### 5. Articulate your blocker

+- Don't say "hint"
+- Show your work